Pembina Pipeline Corporation (PBA) Shares Plummet Below 1-Year High - News Heater

-Pembina Pipeline Corporation (NYSE: PBA)’s stock price has plunge by -0.22relation to previous closing price of 31.15.
-Nevertheless, the company has seen a 3.32% surge in its stock price over the last five trading sessions.
+Pembina Pipeline Corporation (NYSE: PBA) has seen a decline in its stock price by -1.96 in relation to its previous close of 31.10.
+However, the company has experienced a -1.39% decline in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-08-31 that Pembina Pipeline Corporation is a Canadian pipeline operator with stable cash flows and good growth prospects in the oil and gas industry.
 The company’s operations are evenly split between crude oil, natural gas liquids, and dry natural gas, allowing it to benefit from the growth of these commodities.
 Pembina Pipeline has several growth opportunities, including the Peace Pipeline Expansion and the Cedar LNG liquefaction plant, which will tap into the growing demand for liquefied natural gas in Asia.

 Is It Worth Investing in Pembina Pipeline Corporation (NYSE: PBA) Right Now?